 One of the points for Swift is the possibility to create flexible and lightweight classes (no root ones), and it simplifies developers’ task: if you want to print description, just implement the protocol Printable, and the same is with the comparison (using protocol Comparable).

-hus, in this context Swift wins.
-However, if to consider custom iOS app development process on the whole, Objective-C offers rich libraries and many other useful things, and it can go side by side with Swift in one application.
+In this context, Swift wins.
+However, if to consider custom iOS app development process, on the whole, Objective-C offers rich libraries and many other useful things, and it can go side by side with Swift in one application.

 Since the initial release in 2014 Swift made a significant step forward.
-The result is – life of iOS application developers “has become easier”; new features that prevent them from making some common mistakes; less crashes and time for bug fixing.
+The result is – the life of iOS application developers “has become easier”; new features that prevent them from making some common mistakes; fewer crashes and time for bug fixing.

-Smarum Pro offers quality custom iOS app development services, using proven and cutting-edge technologies.
-We would be glad to answer on your questions and provide with meaningful recommendations for your project.
+Smartum Pro offers quality custom iOS app development services, using proven and cutting-edge technologies.
+We would be glad to answer your questions and provide with meaningful recommendations for your project.